CLIUtils/CLI11/README.md

 This library was built to supply the Application object for the GooFit CUDA/OMP fitting library.
 Before version 2.0 of GooFit is released, this library will reach version 1.0 status.
 The current tasks still planned are:

 * Collect user feedback
-    * Ini configuration support is basic (long options only, no vector support), is more needed?
-Could it be tied to the subcommand system?
 * Evaluate compatibility with [ROOT](https://root.cern.ch)'s TApplication object.
 * Test "adding to cmake" method